humhub/humhub/protected/humhub/docs/guide/developer/modules.md

 ### Uninstall Module

-`Uninstalling` a module means removing it from the àutoload path.
+`Uninstalling` a module means removing it from the autoload path.

 > Warning: You should never delete an enabled module folder manually without disabling it first.